Do you have to be an employee to make a workplace injury claim? – View Our Guide

 Are you ready to make a claim?
 Perhaps you want to know more about the accident at work procedure and accident at work employer’s responsibilities?
 If so, you can reach us on 0800 073 8804, and we would be more than happy to help you secure the compensation that you deserve.

-We hope you now have a better understanding regarding your injured at work rights.
+We hope you now have a better understanding of your injured at work rights.
 However, if you need more information, these links may help:

 Compensation for injuries at work GOV– This takes you to the accident at work Gov UK website.